-Operation handling temperature-controlled goods that do not use a dock buffer system (or equivalent temperature management system).
+• Operation handling temperature-sensitive goods that do not use a dock buffer system (or equivalent temperature management system).
 Counter measures in place.

-• Operation handling temperature-controlled goods that do not use a dock buffer system (or equivalent temperature management system).
+• Operation handling temperature-sensitive goods that do not use a dock buffer system (or equivalent temperature management system).
 Limited counter measure in place.

-• Operation handling temperature-controlled goods that do not use a dock buffer system (or equivalent temperature management system).
-No counter measures in place.
+- Operation handling temperature-sensitive goods that do not use a dock buffer system (or equivalent temperature management system).
+No counter measures in place. - Operation handling temperature-sensitive goods does not have an enclosed, temperature-controlled dock.

-5.10.10: Are dock load levelers and buffers/shelters maintained in a good condition, pest proof and debris free?
+1.10.10: Are dock load levelers and buffers/shelters maintained in a good condition, pest proof and debris free?

-Total compliance (3 points): This question is only scored where raised dock doors and buffers/shelters are fitted.
+Total compliance (3 points): This question is only scored where dock load levelers and buffers/shelters are fitted.
 Dock levelers are cleaned, pest free and in good repair.
 Product debris can attract pests to the area.
 Dock buffer seals should be in good condition.
 Trucks backed onto the dock should seal properly in order to avoid pest entry and maintain temperature control in the shipping area and within the truck.
 Dock door seals ensure that the product is not exposed to the elements and help prevent pest entry.
 Auditor should inspect under the plates when touring the outside of the facility.